SGDInstitute/apollo/content/collections/pages/sgdinstitute/mblgtacc-alumnx.md

 ---
-title: 'Alumnx Program (DRAFT)'
+title: 'MBLGTACC Alumnx (DRAFT)'
 sections:
   -
     header_image: headers/header-hug.JPG
-    title: 'Alumnx Program'
+    title: 'MBLGTACC Alumnx'
-    subtitle: 'The alumnx program connects past MBLGTACC attendees and other Institute program participants to facilitate relationship and coalition building across the region and provide opportunities to continue the conversations started at Institute programs.'
+    subtitle: 'The MBLGTACC Alumnx program connects past attendees to facilitate relationship and coalition building across the region and provide opportunities to continue the conversations started at the conference.'
     has_tag: false
     tag: null
     has_button: false